morganmueller/Internet-Geographies/README.md

 #### Wednesday, March 30th
 * Using Javascript to work with landsat bands
-* Vector Tiles v.
-Raster Tiles
+* Combining Landsat bands for Remote Sensing

 __ASSIGNED__

 * **SMALL ASSIGNMENT**